ITU-BDSA2024-GROUP9/Chirp/docs/report.md

 ### Reflection on the Helpfulness of LLM responses

-The LLMs enabled us to get personalized help with troubleshooting or research, which helped us solve issues and gain a greater understanding of the subject, compared to if we had to manually do this via Google.
-We did not have much success with having the LLMs directly helping us with the code, since it more than often did not understand the context fully for our Project.
+The responses provided by the LLMs were highly beneficial for research and troubleshooting, offering us personalized guidance that gave a better understanding of the subject.
+THis approach proved more effective than manually going through generalized search engine results, as the LLMs offered targeted answers specific to our queries.

+However, we found that the LLMs were less effective for directly assisting with coding.
+While they provided general guidance and suggestions, they often struggled to fully grasp the context of our project, making it difficult to rely on them for specific code solutions.
+Despite this limitation, their overall assistance made it easier for us to progress and quickly gain necessary information.

 - Discuss briefly how LLMs sped up development